-Warsaw, Poland is one of the oldest and most historic cities in Europe.
-It was also one of the most bombed during World War II.
+Warsaw, Poland, is one of the oldest and most historic Europe cities.
+It was almost completely destroyed by the Nazi Germany in World War II.
 However, it has since rebuilt itself into a beautiful city with a rich history and an important centre of culture and politics.

 Many people plan a trip to Warsaw in Northern Poland for at least a week, but if for some reason you only have 1 day in Warsaw, we have the perfect Warsaw 1 day itinerary for you.